ThunderOps/ansible-nano/README.md

 ## Ansible Role for setting up a Raiblocks Node

-Ansible role to setup a Centos 7 VM from scratch as a Raiblocks node with RPC enabled.
-Runs locally in Docker too.
+Sets up a Centos 7 VM from scratch as a Raiblocks node with RPC enabled.
+Runs locally in Docker too for dev.

 Automates the steps shown here: https://github.com/clemahieu/raiblocks/wiki/Running-rai_node-as-a-service